-1. Conference and exposition -- an international conference and an office machinery and equipment exposition are conducted annually in a leading city.
-At the equipment exposition latest office machines, equipment, furniture, systems and supplies are displayed and demonstrated by leading manufacturers.
+1. conference and exposition - an international conference and an office machinery and equipment exposition are conducted annually in a leading city.
+At the equipment exposition latest office machines, equipment, furnitures, systems and supplies are displayed and demonstrated by leading manufacturers.
 Three days of conference sessions are devoted to discussions of current office problems by authorities on management subjects.
-2. Office executive magazine -- This official monthly publication contains practical articles pertaining to supervisory techniques, production and forms control, work measurement procedures and methods, automation and related subjects.

-3. Salary survey -- About 125 cities are studied each year to determine salary levels for clerical workers in 24 or more job classifications.
-Trends in non-salary benefits are also studied.
-4. Other major survey -- In addition to the salary survey, many other major research studies such as office automation, unionization, customs and methods, employee training programs and communications are made each year.
-5. Office automation -- An office automation committee has been established to analyze and publish information on automation, to report on the progress being made by companies in its use and to promote the application of existing automation equipment to its fullest potential.
-6. Home study courses -- For members and non-members who desire to broaden their knowledge of management and executive leadership but are unable to take advantage of formal educational facilities NOMA has provided four home study courses.
-One is a general clerical course, another is designed to train for junior executive duties, a third course gives training for executive responsibilities while a fourth one pertains to development of executive leadership.
-7. Bibliography for office management -- This publication is a classified compilation of selected references to printed material dealing with specific office management problems.
-8. School liaison -- Because of the shortage of qualified clerical personnel available to business, NOMA, at both the national and chapter levels, devotes a large measure of effort to commercial education.
-9. Films -- Films to assist office managers and executives are evaluated and recommended by the technical division.
-10. Simplified letter -- NOMA developed and is promoting the use of a modern business letter format called the "Simplified letter."
+2. Office executive magazine - This official monthly publication contains practical articles pertaining to supervisory techniques, production and forms control, work measurement procedures and methods, automation and related subjects.
+3. salary survey - About 125 cities are studied each year to determine salary levels for clerical workers in 24 or more job classifications.
+Trends in non salary benefits are also studied.
+4. other major survey - In addition to the salary survey many other major research studies such as office automation, unionization, customs and methods, employee training programs and communications are made each year.
+5. office automation - an office automation committee has been established to analyze and publish information on automation, to report on the progress being made by companies in its use and to promote the application of existing automation equipment to its fullest potential.
+6. home study courses - For members and non members who desire to broaden their knowledge of management and executive leadership but are unable to take advantage of formal educational facilities NOMA has provided 4 home study courses.
+One is a general clerical course, another is designed to train for junior executive duties.
+A third course gives training for executive responsibilities while a fourth one pertains to the development of executive leadership.

+7 Bibliography for office management - This publication is a classified compilation of selected references to printed material dealing with specific office management problems.

+8 - school liaison - because of the shortage of qualified clerical personnel available to business NOMA at both the National and Chapter level devotes a large measure of effort to commercial education

+9 - films - films to assist office managers and executives are evaluated and recommended by the technical division

+10 - Simplified letter - NOMA developed and is promoting the use of a modern business letter format called the "Simplified letter."
 Because of its many practical features, this format is being adopted by an ever increasing number of letter writers.